marcodiri/voted_perceptron/README.md

     -p, --process_count [int]: number of concurrent processes to use to train/test on a dataset
         default to os.cpu_count()

+    -mf, --mnist_fraction [0 to 1 with pass 0.0001]: fraction of the dataset
+        to train on.
+        default to 1

     train, test: wether you are training or testing on the dataset

 You can train a MulticlassClassifier with the following parameters:

-    -mf, --mnist_fraction [0 to 1 with pass 0.0001]: fraction of the dataset
-        to train on.
-If greater than on the extra fraction will be repeated. default to 1
     -e, --epochs [1 to 30 with pass 0.1]: number of times the training set will be repeated.
         If a decimal repeat the remaining fraction. default to 1